By Diane Small

 To get help with more ideas, why not hire an eco-wedding planner?
 There are plenty around, and the speciality is growing.

-Eco Friendly Weddings Ideas for the Newlyweds
+Eco Friendly Weddings Gifts for the Newlyweds

 Since the bride and groom have gone out of their way to make their wedding eco-friendly, why not follow their lead and make your gift green as well?
 Of course, if the couple is on a registry, you may as well help them out with the things they’re likely to buy later anyway.
 But if not, and if cash is not part of your gifting tradition, then there are lots of sustainable gifts you could offer, like: